padrossov/VescUart/README.md

-# Fork lib from Peemouse (https://github.com/Peemouse/VescUart)
+# Fork lib from Peemouse (https://github.com/Peemouse/VescUart) 512 bytes lower RAM usage

 Edit to  allow proper use of the ``setLocalProfile`` function.